CanonicalLtd/maas-docs/en/manage-pods-webui.md

 ![pod configuration][img__pod-compose-config]

-Overcommitting resources allows a user to compose many MAAS-managed VMs without worrying about the physical limitations of the host.
+Overcommitting resources allows a user to compose many MAAS-managed machines without worrying about the physical limitations of the host.
 For example, on a physical host with 4 cores and 12 GB of memory, you could compose 4 virsh nodes, each using 2 cores and 4 GB of memory, obviously over-committing the available physical resources.
 Provided you never run all 4 simultaneously, you'd have all the benefits of MAAS-managed VMs without over-taxing your host.

-## Compose a virtual machine
+## Compose a machine

-While on a pod's details view, begin the machine composition process by selecting 'Compose' from the 'Take action' dropdown menu:
+While on a pod's details view, select 'Compose' from the 'Take action' drop-down menu to compose a machine.

 ![pod compose machine][img__pod-compose-machine]

-Fill in the fields (many are optional) and hit 'Compose machine' to finish.
-You will be brought back to the pod's details view.
-In a few moments the new machine will be auto-commissioned.

-The main 'Machines' page should reflect this as well.
+Click the 'Compose machine' button when you're finished.
+MAAS will present the pod detail view.
+In a few moments, your new machine will be auto-commissioned.
+The 'Machines' page will reflect this as well.

-As expected, the new machine's resources will be deducted from the pod's
+The new machine's resources will be deducted from the pod's resources:
-resources:

 ![pod compose machine commissioning][img__pod-compose-machine-commissioning]

-## Delete a virtual machine
+## Delete a machine

-To delete virtual machine, simply delete it as you would any other MAAS node.
+To delete a machine, simply delete it as you would any other MAAS node.
 Select the desired machine from the list of machines and select 'Delete' from the 'Take Action' menu.

 ![pod decompose machine][img__pod-decompose-machine]

 ## Delete a pod

-While on the main pods page, select a pod and choose the 'Delete' action from the dropdown menu.
-Hit 'Delete 1 pod' to confirm the action:
+While on the main pods page, select a pod and choose the 'Delete' action from the 'Take action' dropdown menu.
+Click 'Delete 1 pod' to confirm the action:

 ![pod delete][img__pod-delete]